MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-11-04-writing-notes-preventing-accidental-internet-exposure-of-aws-resources.md

 - The next section is more granular
 - The first section isn't soley About The Problem IMO.
 - More upfront

+## Other Notes

+I started to write `Preventing Accidental Internet-Exposure of AWS Resources (Part 2: Handling All Services)` however, I need to first explain a service-allowlist, so I stopped and wrote a self-contained post about new account baselines.